mikestefanello/pagoda/README.md

 Registered for all routes is middleware that will load the currently logged in user entity and store it within the request context.
 The middleware is located at `middleware.LoadAuthenticatedUser()` and, if authenticated, the `User` entity is stored within the context using the key `context.AuthenticatedUserKey`.

 If you wish to require either authentication or non-authentication for a given route, you can use either `middleware.RequireAuthentication()` or `middleware.RequireNoAuthentication()`.

+### Email verification

+Most web applications require the user to verify their email address (or other form of contact information).
+The `User` entity has a field `Verified` to indicate if they have verified themself.
+When a user successfully registers, an email is sent to them containing a link with a token that will verify their account when visited.
+This route is currently accessible at `/email/verify/:token` and handled by `routes/VerifyEmail`.

+There is currently no enforcement that a `User` must be verified in order to access the application.
+If that is something you desire, it will have to be added in yourself.
+It was not included because you may want partial access of certain features until the user verifies; or no access at all.

+Verification tokens are [JSON Web Tokens](https://jwt.io/) generated and processed by the [jwt](https://github.com/golang-jwt/jwt) module.
+The tokens are _signed_ using the encryption key stored in [configuration](#configuration) (`Config.App.EncryptionKey`). **It is imperative** that you override this value from the default in any live environments otherwise the data can be comprimised.
+JWT was chosen because they are secure tokens that do not have to be stored in the database, since the tokens contain all of the data required, including built-in expirations.
+These were not chosen for password reset tokens because JWT cannot be withdrawn once they are issued which poses a security risk.
+Since these tokens do not grant access to an account, the ability to withdraw the tokens is not needed.

+By default, verification tokens expire 12 hours after they are issued.
+This can be changed in configuration at `Config.App.EmailVerificationTokenExpiration`.
+There is currently not a route or form provided to request a new link.

+Be sure to review the [email](#email) section since actual email sending is not fully implemented.

+To generate a new verification token, the `AuthClient` has a method `GenerateEmailVerificationToken()` which creates a token for a given email address.
+To verify the token, pass it in to `ValidateEmailVerificationToken()` which will return the email address associated with the token and an error if the token is invalid.

 ## Routes